m-a-h-b-u-b/custom-linux-distro-corelight/README.md

 # Custom Linux Distro for Corelight

 **custom-linux-distro-corelight** is a minimal Linux distribution designed for network security appliances.
-It leverages Yocto and Buildroot to create lightweight, secure images tailored for Corelight deployments.
+It leverages **Yocto** and **Buildroot** to create lightweight, secure, and customizable images tailored for Corelight deployments.

+---

 ## Features
 - Minimal footprint for embedded and appliance environments